Justgo13/SYSC3110-Risk/README.md

 Readme file for SYSC3110 Fall 2020 project.
 The RISK board game has been an exciting game to play with family and friends that involves strategy and bit of luck.
 This project is designed to replicate the game using Java's Graphical User Interface by implementing Object Oriented style programming.
-The objective of the game is to conquer as many countries and other player's occupied countries by eliminating them.
-The last player remaining is the victor.
+The objective of the game is to conquer as many countries and other humanPlayer's occupied countries by eliminating them.
+The last humanPlayer remaining is the victor.

 # Previous Deliverables
 - Model for the MVC pattern of Risk game